 Each ceiling, wall or pendant mounted, multi-sensor camera shall be labeled on three sides with a 1 inch high numbers supplied by the Direct Vendor.

-Each ceiling, standard, wall or pendant mounted, fixed camera shall be labeled on two sides with 1 ½ inch high numbers supplied by the Direct Vendor
+Each ceiling, standard, wall or pendant mounted, fixed camera shall be labeled on two sides with 1-1/2 inch high numbers supplied by the Direct Vendor

 The outer shroud of each wall or pole arm mounted, fixed camera shall be labeled on two sides with 2 inch high numbers supplied by the Direct Vendor.